solsoftware/capsula/tutorial.md

 Yes, it fails.
 This is because the fake ```process``` method is not treated as a regular capsule's method and does not switch context to message archive capsule when being called.
 The code of this method is actually being executed in the outer context (i.e. the context from where the fake method was called) instead of from the message archive context.
 Being in the outer context, any attempt to access a protected property of the message archive capsule would fail with *out of context* error.
 In this case the line ```message = this.encrypt(message);``` would be the place where it fails, since this is the place where a protected property is first being used.
 Had no property access occurred inside the process method, it would have completed without an error.

 One could ask why it didn't fail at the ```if (this.useEncryption)``` line?
 Well, this is because ```useEncryption``` datum is not special property of the message archive capsule.
 It is a simple JavaScript property (similarly to a fake method, we could name it a *fake property*).
 It could be regarded as public property accessible from anywhere in your code.
-To learn how to declare datum or data as capsule's property (having usual access protection), check [Protected State]({{ "/tutorial#protected-state" | relative_url }}) or just keep reading.
+To learn how to declare datum or data as capsule's property (having usual access protection), check [Protected Data]({{ "/tutorial#protected-data" | relative_url }}) or just keep reading.

 ### Operations